5 Reasons to Visit Surrey in Spring

 Spring means patio season, brunches and cheeky drinks under the sun.
 Surrey is THE spot to visit when you’re in the mood for a great meal outdoors.
 While the list of restaurants in Surrey is as big as the city itself, we’d like to share some notable patios to hit up this spring.

 Hooked Fish Bar is right on the boardwalk of Crescent Beach, meaning you get the ocean air in your hair and stunning bay-view vistas.
-My Shanti is a visually stunning restaurant, and the beauty does not stop indoors.
-The patio at My Shanti is a beautiful extension of the authentic and cosy atmosphere inside the restaurant.
 Overlooking Morgan Creek’s beautiful golf course is Morgan’s Wine Bar and Restaurant with mile-long views.
-And the people viewing from the sidewalk patio at Cloverdale’s Hawthorne Beer Market & Bistro is the perfect activity while you kick back and enjoy their west coast menu and long list of craft beers.
+The people viewing from the sidewalk patio at Cloverdale’s Hawthorne Beer Market & Bistro is the perfect activity while you kick back and enjoy their West Coast menu and long list of craft beers.

 Markets & Farm Stores